mshemadarshini/mshemadarshini/README.md

 - 🔭 I’m currently working on Arduino Micro Controller and finding remedies for Autism
 - 🌱 I’m currently learning Data Science and Machine Learning
-- 👯 I’m looking to collaborate on parents that has autism children, or developers that working on solving health medical problem
+- 👯 I’m looking to collaborate with developers that has interest to resolve medical challenges through technology
 - 💬 Ask me about Python, Ruby on Rails
 - 📫 How to reach me: mshemadarshini@gmail.com
 - 😄 Pronouns: Hema